f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-without-SMG/xc-console-demo-guide.rst

 Prerequisites
 **************
-- Access to AWS & Azure portal
+- Access to AWS & Azure portals
 - Access to F5 XC account
 - Install AWS CLI, Azure CLI and Kubectl command line tool to connect and push the app manifest files to EKS and AKS clusters
 - Install postman for testing the setup